 “This project can be pursued and supervised wholly remotely.”

 - Students and Supervisors (Professors): Complete your application forms.
 There are separate forms for each of you.
 Clarify any questions.
 Take note of how to name your files as well as deadlines and how to submit..

 Clarify these questions before you apply or as soon as an issue arises.
 Generally this means to consult the supervisor's department (except for Pan-McGill SURAs).
 You will find contacts further below.
 Departmental staff will consult the Faculty of Science if or when needed.

 - Please complete and submit the SURA forms, even if you have already applied for an NSERC USRA.

 - Some departments, though not all, may consider your NSERC USRA dossier for the SURA competition, and ask you and your supervisor to complete the SURA forms later.

 - However, you cannot receive a SURA if you do not submit the SURA forms, because the fine print on the two forms is different.
 Therefore we encourage you to complete the forms now so they are all done.

 - SURA Application Form, Part 1, Student: personal data.
 Completing the webform will send an email confirmation to the student.

-- Unofficial transcripts: Access these on Minerva, and convert to PDF.
+- Unofficial transcripts: Access these on Minerva.
 (Unlike NSERC USRA, the SURA program does NOT require official transcripts.)

 - SURA Application Form, Part 2, Supervisor: project proposal.
 Completing the webform will send an email confirmation to the professor.